-How could a bridge loan help overcome ‘eco privilege’?
+How could bridging loans help overcome ‘eco privilege’?

 To ensure we cater to a range of landlord’s criteria, or loans are designed with a flexible approach in mind.
 We offer a bespoke bridging experience, tailored to your individual requirements.
 For example, we could assist property owners who are looking to:

 - Avoid taking on more long-term debt to pay for the renovations

 - Move quickly and require a fast loan to complete their refurbishment works without delay for their tenants moving in

 Bridging finance could help buy-to-let investors grow their portfolio and renovate these buildings to fit with the new regulations.
 For example, a property bought via a property auction.
 A bridge loan provides the breathing space to purchase and start building works, before sourcing a buy to let mortgage.
 In this case, speed is essential.
 Unlike long-term finance, funds through a specialist lender could be in your account in as little as three days.
 You can read more about our auction loans on our dedicated webpage.
 If you’d like to learn more about property auctions, you can download our Guide to Property Auctions.
 Designed for those that are new to property auctions, our guide discusses: